MuhammadAsadAnsari/reactjs/README.md

 # reactjs
-This repository contains all react projects from beginner to advance.
-This is enough to judge my expertise on react .All projects are static project totally based on UserInterface
+This repository contains all react projects from beginner to advanced.
+This is enough to judge my expertise in react.js.All projects are static projects based on the core concepts of react.js